Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

 \subsection{A general framework for codable watermark encoding}

-As mentioned in Section~\ref{sec:formulation_of_codable_text_watermarking}, the target on generating watermarked text while minimally impacting text quality can be presented in the format of Eq.~(\ref{eq: encoding message and text quality}).
-In order to solve the constrained optimization problem above, we are motivated to apply the method of Lagrange Multipliers by introducing a dual variable $\lambda$ and re-defining the target as:

-For simplicity but without loss of generality, let's assume that the perplexity (PPL) scores in Eq.~(\ref{eq: encoding message and text quality}) are calculated based on the same $LLM$ used to generate $t$.\footnote{This assumption is practical because the LLM is powerful enough to accurately measure the real perplexity of a text.} In this case, given the prompt $\mathbf{x}^{prompt}$ and $LLM$, the term $ \text{PPL}_{LLM}(\mathbf{t}^{ori}| \mathbf{x}^{prompt})$ can be regarded as a constant.
-Therefore, Eq.~(\ref{eq: encoding message and text quality method 2}) can be rephrased as:
+In order to solve the constrained optimization problem in Eq.~(\ref{eq: encoding message and text quality original}), we are motivated to apply the method of Lagrange Multipliers by introducing a dual variable $\lambda$ and turn it into an unconstrained optimization problem.
+Furthermore, assume that the PPL scores in Eq.~(\ref{eq: encoding message and text quality original}) are calculated based on the same $LLM$ used to generate $t$,\footnote{This assumption is practical as the LLM is powerful enough to accurately measure the perplexity of a text.} given the prompt $\mathbf{x}^{prompt}$ and $LLM$, the term $ \text{PPL}_{LLM}(\mathbf{t}^{ori}| \mathbf{x}^{prompt})$ can be regarded as a constant.
+Therefore, the target can be rephrased as:\footnotemark[3]